-An embedded system is a combination of hardware systems (electrical engineering) and software systems (computer science) built into equipment that we don’t always recognize as being computerized, such as the systems that control a car’s anti-lock brakes, the automatic pilot of an aircraft or the sensors and filters used in processing plants.
+An embedded system is a combination of hardware systems (electrical engineering) and software systems (computer science) built into equipment that we don’t always recognise as being computerised, such as the systems that control a car’s anti-lock brakes, the automatic pilot of an aircraft or the sensors and filters used in processing plants.
 Embedded systems call for real-time operation, reliability, maintainability and cost-effectiveness, which places heavy demands on software (user interfaces, data processing, machine control) and hardware (I/O, Asics, DSP, FPGA).

-This programme addresses the contemporary trends of pervasive computerization, better performance, cheaper products and reduced environmental impact.
+This programme addresses the contemporary trends of pervasive computerisation, better performance, cheaper products and reduced environmental impact.
 While combining electrical engineering and computer science, you will be challenged in research and design for applications such as:

 - Embedded software for controlling the power grid;